-In order to progress to the second year of the Honours course in addition to satisfying the requirements of General Academic Regulation 65 student must also gain passes in the following modules: MM101 Introduction to Calculus and MM102 Applications of Calculus.
+In order to progress to the second year of the Honours course in addition to satisfying the requirements of General Academic Regulation 64, students must gain passes in MM143 Mathematical Foundations and MM144 Calculus 1.

-To progress to second year of the Bachelor degree General Academic Regulation 65 shall apply.
+To progress to second year of the Bachelor degree General Academic Regulation 64 shall apply.